adamszpilewicz/calculator-app/README.md

 3. ✅ Among solutions with the same total items, send **as few packs as possible**.
    <br></br>
 ## 🚀 Live Demo
+You can visit below link to try out the calculator app:
 👉 [live demo app](https://immense-mountain-86814-9a015e36c702.herokuapp.com/)
 <br></br>